-You are surely aware that excessive drinking can damage your liver and cardiovascular system, it can disrupt proper digestion and even lead to the cancers of the digestive tract.
+You are surely aware that excessive drinking can damage your liver and cardiovascular system, it can disrupt proper digestion and even lead to cancers of the digestive tract.
 But many people are less aware that alcohol also damages our immune system, increasing thus the risk of falling seriously ill, even with potentially fatal consequences.

 Since the excess intake of alcohol can tamper with the immune system, drink in moderation.
 According to scientists, moderate consumption of alcohol can actually aid the overall health of the body.